DAAK543/azure-database-migration571/README.md

-Appropriate firewall configuration done was done through VSCode to enable adventure-skylight server and adventure-database connection on VSCode, microsoft remote desktop installed and RDP protocol deployed to facilitate connection with the VM.
+Appropriate firewall configuration done was done through VSCode to enable adventure-skylight server and adventure-database connection on VSCode, Microsoft remote desktop was installed and RDP protocol deployed to facilitate connection with the VMs.